busterjs/prefsink/Readme.md

 Preferences expects the settings file to be a node module that can be `require`'d.

+If you want Preferences to look for other files, or with a different ordering, just set `preferences.locations` to an array of desired paths.
+The array should contain full paths, optionally with `{namespace}` which will be replaced with the namespace.

 ## Preference property lookup

     prefs.get("id", 42);